Punktum-dk/epp-service-specification/README.md

 ### `dkhm:url`

 This extension can be used to redirect an end-user to the next step.
-For now it is used in relation to domain creation, where the user can be directed to the next step if this is handled by DK Hostmaster.
+For now it is used in relation to domain creation, where the user can be directed to the next step if this is handled by Punktum dk.
 More information is available under the [create domain](#create-domain) command.

 <a id="dkhmusertype"></a>